-You can enrol in your courses after you gained admission to a programme of study and have accepted your offer of place online.
+You can enrol in courses after you gain admission to a programme of study and accept your offer of place online.

 Enrol early to get into the courses and class times you want.
-You can change your mind after you have enrolled as long as you swap or drop your course before the closing date.
+You can change your mind after you have enrolled as long as you swap or drop your course before the enrolment closing date.

 Once you enrol in courses, you will be charged fees for them.
-If you don’t want to study a course anymore, make sure you drop the course before the closing date or you will be liable for the fees.
+If you don’t want to study a course anymore, make sure you drop the course before the enrolment closing date or you will be liable for the fees.

 Enrolment opening date

 You can start to enrol in courses for 2023 on Tuesday 1 November at 7am on Student Services Online.